-I had the opportunity to sit and talk face-to-face with author Terez Mertes Rose the other day (okay so it was a mirror), about her recently released novel, Ballet Orphans, a prequel and Book 3 of the Ballet Theatre Chronicles series, which, through the month of April, is only $0.99, to honor April, the story’s narrator.
-Here’s what Terez Mertes Rose had to say….
+I had the opportunity to sit and talk face-to-face with author Terez Mertes Rose the other day (okay so it was a mirror), about her recently released novel, Ballet Orphans, a prequel and Book 3 of the Ballet Theatre Chronicles series.
+Here’s what she had to say….

 What was the most challenging thing about writing Ballet Orphans?

 Making it not sound like the other two books in the series, and yet, not too different.
 They are all three set in the professional ballet world, which is quite specific.
 It’s hard to come up with new ways of saying much of the same thing.

 Tell me about April, your main character.
 What is she like and what is her personality?

 April is a great character; I like her a lot.
 She’s got a good head on her shoulders and isn’t as flamboyant as some of my other narrators.
 She actually showed up in the first two books of the series, years back, so I couldn’t make up something out-of-character when it came her turn to narrate.
 She loses both parents by the time she turns 26, and left home at age 15 to train for a dance career, so she keenly feels the loss of family, which, in turn, makes her reflective, compassionate, in search of personal closeness.
 And a damned good dancer.